 Work Partners, one-on-one relationships working ideally daily with another, supporting one another, setting daily aims, and holding one another accountable.
 To qualify for a Work Partner relationship, one must have been receiving the weekly emails, and attending the Thursday evening class for at least six months.
+If less than six months, you can still sign up for a Work Partner.
+You will be on a wait list and contacted in July.
 Click HERE for a full description.

 Oblates, consent to journey deeper into Christ, what theologians call Theosis, what Jesus called “abiding with him,” and what St. Paul called “union with Christ” or “putting on the mind of Christ.”
 Participation as an Oblate is a declaration of intentional relationship to the Divine Mystery that is God and to all creation.
 To become an Oblate, a vow is taken, renewable each January.
 The vow is born of a personal hunger and commitment for transformation into Christ and a wish to live a committed life in service of this aim.
 In making their vow, Oblates commit themselves to God and to living the Oblate Rule of Life so to actively participate in the spiritual journey while engaging the transformative process as “monks in the world.”
 Oblates participate in The Journey School programs by receiving the weekly email and participating in a Journey Group, (with the option of having a Work Partner and participating in the Gurdjieff Movements).
 The vow is to God alone, yet lived out through and with the Church community.